-Criteria Determination determines that they are relevant to the agency for those public facilities and Castlewood CSA does not provide structural fire protection but does provide water service or sewer facilities and services within its SOI.
+Criteria Determination determines that they are relevant to the agency for those public facilities and services of any disadvantaged Castlewood CSA does not provide structural fire protection but does provide water service or sewer facilities and services within its SOI.
 However, there are no identified DUCs within or near the SOI; therefore, no amendment to the SOI is warranted.